-Virginia Hunting, fishing and Trapping License Laws
+Virginia Hunting, fishing, and Trapping License Laws

-Virginia law requires hunters, fisherman and trappers to have, carry and show their license while they are out hunting, fishing or trapping.
+Virginia law requires hunters, fishermen, and trappers to have, carry and show their license while they are out hunting, fishing, or trapping.
 Violating any of these three offenses is a criminal offense and they go on your criminal record.
 However, these are non-jailable criminal offenses (similar to drunken in public).
 This means that you cannot be put in jail for hunting or fishing or trapping without a license you can only be fined up to $250 or $500 depending on the offense.

 Not Having a License is a Criminal Offense

-Fishing, hunting or trapping without a license is a class 3 misdemeanor, punishable by up to $500 in fines.
+Fishing, hunting, or trapping without a license is a class 3 misdemeanor, punishable by up to $500 in fines.
 Often these are pre-payable offenses with fines less than $500.
 However, if you prepay you are pleading guilty to a criminal offense and it cannot be erased from your record.
 If you have security clearance, a conviction may affect your employment.

 Some people will say that if you buy a license after you get ticketed that you can show the judge and they will dismiss the charge.
-The law specifically instructs judges not to do this, but some do anyways.
+The law specifically instructs judges not to do this, but some do anyway.
 However, there are plenty of judges who do not dismiss these charges for subsequently purchasing a license.

 There is one law that says you must carry a license with you if you have one and another law that says you must show the license to an officer if he asks to see your license and you have it with you.
-In order to be guilty of not carrying your license with you the officer must technically prove that you have a license.
+In order to be guilty of not carrying your license with you, the officer must technically prove that you have a license.
 To prove that you are guilty of not showing your license the officer must prove that you have your license on you.

 § 29.1-335.
-Hunting, trapping or fishing without a license
+Hunting, trapping, or fishing without a license

 No person shall hunt, trap, or fish without having obtained a license when such a license is required.
 For the purposes of this article, the term “license” shall include any temporary license issued by a clerk or agent to a buyer and authorized to be used in a manner prescribed by the Director.
 Any person who violates this section shall be guilty of a Class 3 misdemeanor and shall pay to the clerk a fee equal to the cost of the required license to be paid into the state treasury and credited to the game protection fund.

-The purchase of a license subsequent to an arrest or notice of summons to appear in court for hunting, trapping or fishing without a license shall not relieve the person from the penalties specified in this section.
+The purchase of a license subsequent to an arrest or notice of summons to appear in court for hunting, trapping, or fishing without a license shall not relieve the person from the penalties specified in this section.

 § 29.1-336.
 Carrying licenses and certificates; penalty

-A. Every person who is issued a hunting, trapping, or fishing license shall carry the license on his person while hunting, trapping, or fishing.
+A. Every person who is issued hunting, trapping, or fishing license shall carry the license on his person while hunting, trapping, or fishing.
 Persons who have been issued such licenses and fail to carry them when required shall be guilty of a Class 4 misdemeanor.